01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day02/bizzCard/README.md

 5. Click **Finish**.
 6. Wait for Android Studio to install the SDK and create the project.

-See the Run the app section in [https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app) to run a sample app.
+See the Run the app section [here](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app) to run a sample app.

 The starter point in Flutter app is in lib/main.dart.
 Change this file to change app's behavior.